Suite Caminos

 Suite Caminos is a 2015 album by Gonzalo Rubalcaba.
 It earned Rubalcaba a Grammy Award nomination for Best Latin Jazz Album.
-The album contains "an eight-section recitative scored for alto saxophone (Will Vinson), tenor saxophone (Seamus Blake), trumpet (Alex Sipiagin), guitar (Adam Rogers), bass ([Matt] Brewer) and drums (Ernesto Simpson), a coro of Miami-based Yoruba practitioners, and [...
-Rubalcaba] on piano, synths and organ."
+The album contains "an eight-section recitative” scored for alto (Will Vinson) and tenor (Seamus Blake) saxophones, trumpet (Alex Sipiagin), guitar (Adam Rogers), bass (Matt Brewer) and drums (Ernesto Simpson), a core of Miami-based Yoruba practitioners, and Rubalcaba himself on piano, organ and synthesizers."
+John McLaughlin guests on one track.